PrefectHQ/prefect/docs/concepts/incidents.md

 1. **From the Incidents page**:
    - Click on the 'plus' button.
-   - Fill in required fields and attach any relevant resources.
+   - Fill in required fields and attach any Prefect resources related to your incident.

 2. **From a flow run, work pool or block**:
    - Initiate an incident directly from a failed flow run, automatically linking it as a resource, by clicking on the menu button and selecting "Declare an incident".